You are here

 - the likelihood that the proposed project will be completed at the stated time.

-The T. Urling and Mabel Walker Research Fellowship Program is administered by the Office of the Provost at SUNY Potsdam with the assistance of the Walker Fellowship Steering Committee, whose members come from various North Country colleges and universities.
+The T. Urling and Mabel Walker Research Fellowship Program is administered by the Office of the Provost at SUNY Potsdam.

 In order to read and print out the Walker Fellowship Program Application, please be sure to have Adobe Acrobat Reader, which is available as a free download.

-View Funded T. Urling and Mabel Walker Research Fellowship Program Projects (1994-2014)
+- View Funded T. Urling and Mabel Walker Research Fellowships Program Projects (1994-2017)